 According to Article 118 of the Constitution of Republic of Macedonia the international agreements ratified in accordance with the Constitution are part of domestic legal order and cannot be changed by law.
 In this manner, in the hierarchical position of the legal norms, the international agreements take precedence over the domestic laws.
 This gives rise to the obligation to harmonize the legal order and the current practice of the courts, the public administration and other state agencies with the standards arising from the conventions and practice of their agencies and bodies.
-The procedure of ratification of an international document follows the examination of the compatibility of the legislation and regulations, after which the legal implications are determined.
+The procedure of ratification of an international document follows the examination of the legal implications are determined.